bmlanguage/bml/documentation.md

         *   Example: `struct Point { int32 x; int32 y; };`, `union Packet { uint32 rawData; struct { uint8 highByte; uint8 lowByte; } bytes; };`
         *   **Memory Mapped Structs:** `struct #mapped` (members are volatile by default, unless specified `nonvolatile`).
             *   `#mapped` structs define a memory-mapped region, with an implicit volatility status based on the struct's qualifier unless specified otherwise on a member-by-member basis using `volatile` or `nonvolatile`.
             *   The members are implicitly treated as `volatile` unless the `nonvolatile` qualifier is used.
-The compiler will not attempt to optimize accesses to `volatile` variables*   If the structure is `volatile`, members are `volatile` unless declared `nonvolatile`.
+The compiler will not attempt to optimize accesses to `volatile` variables.
+            *   If the structure is `volatile`, members are `volatile` unless declared `nonvolatile`.
             *   If the structure is `nonvolatile`, members are `nonvolatile` unless declared `volatile`.
             *   If there is no attribute on the struct, members are volatile unless declared `nonvolatile`.
             *   When using memory-mapped structures, the endianness of the members must be carefully considered; if the architecture is little-endian, a `uint32` member will be accessed byte-by-byte in little-endian order.